KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 Examples:

 Avoid:
-- “using AI”
+- "using AI"
-- “using the environment”
+- "using the environment"
-- “using people as resources”
+- "using people as resources"

 Prefer:
-- “interacting with AI”
+- "interacting with AI"
-- “participating within the environment”
+- "participating within the environment"
-- “working alongside Pattern Intelligences”
+- "working alongside Pattern Intelligences"

 ---